 - If we go to school now when we are young, can run an income generating business later in life.
 But if we sacrifice our childhood for business, it is not easy to go for schooling later in life.

 I thank my parents for allowing me to pursue my dream despite the social pressure, and a field officer from Plan International Cambodia, Ms. Huon Sathea, whom I respect for giving me advice, especially when I was at secondary school.

 I remember the day I cried asking my parents to allow me to go to Phnom Penh – the capital city of Cambodia, almost 500 kilometres away from my home – to apply for university.
-Ms. Huon Sathea assured my parents that I could stay with her family.
-She helped me all the way through, I finally arrived at Phnom Penh on the final day that the university were accepting applicants.
+I finally arrived at Phnom Penh on the final day that the university were accepting applicants.
 I made it.

 My education journey

 Here I am, because of education, getting to know myself better and pursuing what I want.
 My education journey does not end there.
 These days, I have to catch a night bus on Fridays to come to Phnom Penh for my master’s classes during the weekends and return on Sunday evenings to my teaching during the working days at the higher secondary school at my home town.

 I do no regret that I can’t save any of my monthly wage of 1,000,000 riels (€215), as I have to continue investing in my education and I am proud of what I am doing.